SEARCH WARRANT CHALLENGE LAWYER ONTARIO

 The tests that police must satisfy for issuance of different kinds of judicial investigative authorizations varies, thus a common mistake among those seeking warrants is failure to justify an authorization to a court on the particular terms required by the applicable legislation.

 Attacking the validity of search warrants remains one of the most effective ways to have all seized evidence excluded from your trial, leading to your acquittal on all charges.
-And warrants are very vulnerable to challenge.
+And warrants may be very vulnerable to challenge.

-A study conducted several years ago in Toronto by three lawyers - two of whom are now judges - examining 100 randomly selected search warrants on file in a courthouse (and never challenged at trial) demonstrated that the majority of them were legally invalid, and should never have been issued.
+A study conducted several years ago in Toronto at the Old City Hall courthouse where I used to regularly appear by three lawyers - two of whom are now judges - examining 100 randomly selected search warrants on file at the court (and never challenged at trial) demonstrated that the majority of them were legally invalid, and should never have been issued.
 But because they were never challenged at trial, lots of evidence was likely gathered through their use, and many people were probably convicted of criminal offences.

 What Makes a Search Warrant Illegal: How to Challenge a Search Warrant With 4 Winning Pre-Trial Strategies

-1. Serious technical defects on the face of the warrant makes it illegal
+1. Serious technical defects on the face of the warrant make it illegal

 2. Inadequate supporting information to obtain a warrant makes it illegal